Hans-Wurst-21/ioBroker.mempool-space/README.md

 **Tests:** ![Test and Release](https://github.com/Hans-Wurst-21/ioBroker.mempool-space/workflows/Test%20and%20Release/badge.svg)

-## mempool.space for ioBroker

 ## The adapter is under development and can change daily!
 Not intended for productive use.

 ### Experience the Bitcoin network up close in your home!

 Live data from mempool.space WebSocket API.

-Connect the bitcoin Network to your smarthome.

 This adapter provides real-time Bitcoin network information using WebSocket connections to the mempool.space API.
-It offers a wide range of data points including price conversions, transaction fees, block information, and network statistics.
+It offers a wide range of data points including block information, transaction fees, network statistics ans price conversions ()

 ## Live data websocket